 PTSB coming on board

 As it stands, customers of PTSB have access to Apple Pay, having introduced it after this article was written.
-PTSB customers still don't have access to Apple Pay, or Google Pay for that matter, making it the only major bank in Ireland that doesn't yet offer a digital wallet.
+PTSB customers still don't have access to Google Pay however, making it the only major bank in Ireland that doesn't yet offer Google Pay.

-This means up until Apple Pay was introduced, many PTSB customers have been using the likes of Revolut to make contactless digital payments from their phones or smart watches.
+This means up until Apple Pay was introduced, many PTSB customers were using the likes of Revolut to make contactless digital payments from their phones or smart watches.

-EBS and the Credit Union are the only other financial institutions that do not yet offer either Apple Pay, Google Pay or both.
+EBS is the only other financial institution that does not yet offer either Apple Pay, Google Pay or both.

 If you’d like to add your card to a digital wallet and are unsure as to whether your bank provides for one, take a look at our straightforward table below to help answer your question.

 Technology for the times

 Digital wallets such as Apple Pay and Google Pay have become increasingly popular and, rather unfortunately, necessary due to the advent of Covid-19 as they allow customers to circumvent having to carry a card, touch keypads, or even having to handle and exchange cash.

 Data released from rival bank AIB in April showed a surge in the use of contactless and digital wallet payments in Ireland after the onset of the global pandemic here.

 What fees & charges apply?